Mustafa Kemal Atatürk: Relations with the Russian SFSR/Soviet Union

 In his 26 April 1920 message to Vladimir Lenin, the Bolshevik leader and head of the Russian SFSR's government, Atatürk promised to coordinate his military operations with the Bolsheviks' "fight against imperialist governments" and requested 5 million lira in gold as well as armaments "as first aid" to his forces.
-In 1920 alone, the Lenin government supplied the Kemalists with 6,000 rifles, over 5 million rifle cartridges, 17,600 projectiles as well as 200.6 kg of gold bullion.
+In 1920 alone, the Lenin government supplied the Kemalists with 6,000 rifles, over 5 million rifle cartridges, and 17,600 projectiles, as well as 200.6 kg of gold bullion.
 In the subsequent two years, the amount of aid increased.

 In March 1921, the GNA representatives in Moscow signed the Treaty of Moscow ("Friendship and Brotherhood" Treaty) with Soviet Russia, which was a major diplomatic breakthrough for the Kemalists.
 The Treaty of Moscow, followed by the identical Treaty of Kars in October the same year, gave Turkey a favourable settlement of its north-eastern frontier at the expense of the Armenian Soviet Socialist Republic, then nominally an independent state.

 Relations between the two countries were friendly but were based on the fact that they were against a common enemy: Britain and the West.
 In 1920, Atatürk toyed with the idea of using a state-controlled Turkish Communist Party to forestall the perceived spread of communist ideas in the country and gain access to the Comintern's financing.

 Despite his relations with the Soviet Union, Atatürk was not willing to commit Turkey to communism.
-"Friendship with Russia," he said, "is not to adopt their ideology of communism for Turkey."
+"Friendship with Russia", he said, "is not to adopt their ideology of communism for Turkey."
 Moreover, Atatürk declared, "Communism is a social issue.
 Social conditions, religion, and national traditions of our country confirm the opinion that Russian Communism is not applicable in Turkey."
 And in a speech on 1 November 1924, he said, "Our amicable relations with our old friend the Soviet Russian Republic are developing and progressing every day.
 As in past our Republican Government regards genuine and extensive good relations with Soviet Russia as the keystone of our foreign policy."

 After the Turks withdrew their delegation from Geneva on 16 December 1925, they left the League of Nations Council to grant a mandate for the Mosul region to Britain without their consent.
 Atatürk countered by concluding a non-aggression pact with the USSR on 17 December.
 In 1935, the pact was prolonged for another 10 years.

 In 1933, the Soviet Defence Minister Kliment Voroshilov visited Turkey and attended the tenth year celebrations of the Republic.
-Atatürk explained his position regarding the realization of his plan for a Balkan Federation economically uniting Turkey, Greece, Romania, Yugoslavia and Bulgaria.
+Atatürk explained his position regarding the realization of his plan for a Balkan Federation economically uniting Turkey, Greece, Romania, Yugoslavia, and Bulgaria.

 During the second half of the 1930s, Atatürk tried to establish a closer relationship with Britain and other major Western powers, which caused displeasure on the part of the Soviets.
 The second edition of the Great Soviet Encyclopedia (Volume 20, 1953) was unequivocally critical of Atatürk's policies in the last years of his rule, calling his domestic policies "anti-popular" and his foreign course as aimed at rapprochement with the "imperialist powers".